Suffolk Villages and Towns

 ,Lime Tree Gallery

 has probably won the best kept Village competition more times than most of us have had hot dinners!
 The reason for this is clear to anyone who has visited this picture-postcard village.
 With an impressive village green, surrounded by pink thatched cottages, pubs and a Church on the hill, Cavendish is the archetypal Suffolk village.
 Until recently the HQ for the Sue Ryder charity was based here, since the charity’s foundation in 1953.
-One important feature to be sought out is the tiny village shop – appropriately named ‘Duck or Grouse’, which is opposite the fabulous The George restaurant with rooms
+One important feature to be sought out is the tiny village shop – appropriately named ‘Duck or Grouse’.

 (Image kindly provided by Gareth Davies, email@example.com)